William Minott House: History

 The house was built in 1805 by William Minott, a housewright, and was enlarged by him in 1807 into a three-family, providing space for the families of his two sons.
 The house is somewhat typical of houses in the area prior to Portland's 1866 fire.
 It has remained as a multiunit residence to this day, although it deteriorated and was threatened with demolition in 1976, prior to a major restoration.

 Description

 The house is located on the east side of Portland's West End, at the northern corner of Park and Nye Streets.
 It is a three-story wood-frame structure, with low-pitch hip roof, four end chimneys, clapboard siding, and a granite foundation.
 A two-story ell extends to the rear and extends beyond the sides of the main block by one bay on each side.
-The main facade is five bays wide, with a center entrance framed by sidelight windows and topped by a semi-oval transom.
-On the second floor above the entrance is a three-part window, with narrow sections flanking a central fixed pane.
+The main facade is five bays wide, with a central entrance framed by sidelight windows and topped by a semi-oval transom.
+On the second floor, above the entrance, is a three-part window, with narrow sections flanking a central fixed pane.
 The projecting bays of the rear addition also have entrances in the front-facing bays, with similar Federal styling.
-The interior of the main block reflects a typical Federal period central hall plan.
+The interior of the main block reflects a typical Federal period central-hall plan.